nus-cs2103-AY2324S2/tp/docs/team/yleeyilin.md

 title: Yi Lin's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: PoochPlanner

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+PoochPlanner is a desktop application to track details of various groups (vendors, staff) that dog cafe owners have to regularly interact with.
+The app is optimised for use using Command Line Interface (CLI) while still encompassing a user-friend Graphical User Interface (GUI).

 Given below are my contributions to the project.